akprodromou/akprodromou.github.io/pages/sql-job-market.md

 # Data Analyst Job Market Analysis (UK)

 #### 1. Introduction
-This project contains an in-depth **SQL-based analysis** of the **Data Analyst job market in the UK**, with a focus on the most in-demand and highest-paying skills.
+This project contains an **SQL-based analysis** of the **Data Analyst job market in the UK**, with a focus on the most in-demand and highest-paying skills.
 The goal was to identify key trends, optimal skills to learn, and salary insights for professionals looking to break into or advance within the field.

 #### 2. Background
 The demand for Data Analysts continues to grow, driven by the need for data-driven decision-making across industries.
 However, not all skills are valued equally in the job market.
 This project aimed to answer: